ploomber/scaffold/template/README.md

 nox
 ```

-To run tests in the current environment:
+If you prefere to run tests in the current environment:

 ```
 pytest